Science Fact: “ Tells ” are the unconscious tics that give away your deepest secrets – not just in a game of poker, but in everyday life.

 However, it’s not that straightforward:

-– Pupils enlarge for many reasons: affection, sexual arousal, preparation for “fight or flight,” in response to drugs or illness, and of course in response to ambient light.
+– Pupils enlarge for many reasons.
+They depend upon internal factors such as affection, sexual arousal, preparation for “fight or flight” and response to drugs or illness.
+In addition, pupils react to ambient light.

-– A person who wanted to intentionally confuse pupillary signals could use techniques similar to those who train to fool polygraphs – either physical techniques (the old “thumbtack in the shoe” trick) or mental conditioning.
+– A person who wanted to intentionally confuse pupillary signals could use techniques similar to those who train to fool polygraphs.
+These techniques include physical techniques (the old “thumbtack in the shoe” trick) as well as mental conditioning.

 Nevertheless, within the overall context of how a person looks and acts, pupil dilation can provide valuable information that is difficult to fake.